-30000 milliseconds is used for neighbor discovery operations
+30000 milliseconds is used for neighbor discovery operations 0 milliseconds is advertised in router advertisements

 - The time limit configured by this parameter allows the router to detect unavailable neighbors.
 During the neighbor discover process, an IPv6 node will multicast neighbor solicitation messages to search for neighbor nodes.
-For a neighbor node to be considered reachable, it must respond to the neighbor soliciting node with a neighbor advertisement message to become a confirmed neighbor, after which the reachable timer will be considered in effect for subsequent unicast IPv6 layer communications. - The time limit configured by this command allows the switch to detect unavailable neighbors.
+For a neighbor node to be considered reachable, it must respond to the neighbor soliciting node with a neighbor advertisement message to become a confirmed neighbor, after which the reachable timer will be considered in effect for subsequent unicast IPv6 layer communications. - This time limit is included in all router advertisements sent out through an interface, ensuring that nodes on the same link use the same time value. - Setting the time limit to 0 means that the configured time is unspecified by this router.